meganhessel/eds223_hw1_map_making/README.md

 # EDS 223 Hwk 1

-## Map Making Practice
+## Exploring Environmental Injustice

-## Exploring environmental (in)justice
+### Map Making Practice

-The purpose of this repository is to practice `tmap` skills by creating 2 maps that communicates an environmental justice issue
+The purpose of this repository is to practice `tmap` skills by creating 2 maps that communicates an environmental justice issue in a county of our choosing.
+This repository focuses on Hazardous Waste Proximity in People of Color and low income communities in East Baton Rouge Parish County, Louisiana.

 ### Structure: